Ziszel/terrain-generator/README.md

 - Generate a mesh of a specific size.
 - Through the use of Perlin noise, update each Y co-ordinate of the grid so that an interesting surface is created.
 - Update each vertex in the generated mesh each frame using a Gerstner wave function.
-- User is able to manipulate two sliders to change the waveform in real time.
+- User is able to manipulate three sliders to change the waveform in real time.
 Other sliders are available at generation time but can only be accessed through the Unity editor.

 ## Demonstration